Addison had installed one small rainbow lawn flag and it was torn to bits, so he decided to up the ante.

 People just couldn't get enough of the videos.
 "Hell to the yes, this is one of the best things I have ever seen😌👏👏," wrote one person.
 "Thank you for this.
 And thank you for putting mine and my bf’s name on one.
 Wish I had known you had the ACE flags. 🖤💜🤍 Happy Pride," commented another.
 "The rain is gonna weigh down the flags so they should have an even less chance of blowing away now🥰," added another.

 The LGBTQ+ community constantly has to battle hate to even express themselves and it's certainly not the first time a member or ally has had to do that.
-As we reported last year during Pride month, a gay couple from Florida refused to take down their pride flag after a homeowners association (HOA) ordered them to.
+As we reported, during Pride month in 2021, a gay couple from Florida refused to take down their pride flag after a homeowners association (HOA) ordered them to.
 They were threatened with a daily fine of $50.
 Bob Plominski and Mike Ferrari of Oakland Park, Florida, were issued a citation for putting up the rainbow flag for violating the rule that bans residents from flying flags other than the U.S. or military flags in the neighborhood.
 The gay couple was confused by the notice from the homeowners association, considering the pair had flown the flag before and also posted political signs in the neighborhood.
-The couple was adamant about not taking down the flag and said it's just a case of someone raising a complaint because they are offended by it.
+The couple was adamant about not taking down the flag and said it was just a case of someone raising a complaint because they are offended by it.